 If you’re looking for another way to live a healthier lifestyle, consider the Hardy Bar.
 They’re all-natural, sugar-free granola bars, they’re good, and they’re growing in popularity.

 He started with fruit.
-But Michael Hardy’s big plan is granola.
+But M.D.
+Hardy’s big plan is granola.
 It’s called a Hardy Bar, and it’s part of the growing healthy food trend in Vietnam.

 The An Thuong area of Danang is a foreigner haven.
 Both expats and tourists are everywhere on these streets, thus so are many businesses that cater to them.